 The span-of-service standards, summarized in Table 5-2, vary by mode and by day of the week, reflecting the predominant travel flows in the region.
 The standards require that the first trip in the morning in the peak direction of travel must arrive in downtown Boston, or the route terminal if the route does not serve downtown Boston, at or before the beginning span-of-service time.
-At the end of the service day, the last trip in the evening in the peak direction of travel must depart downtown Boston, or the route terminal if the route does not serve downtown Boston, or the route terminal if the route does not serve downtown Boston, or the route terminal if the route does not serve downtown Boston, at or after the ending span-of-service time.
+At the end of the service day, the last trip in the evening in the peak direction of travel must depart downtown Boston, or the route terminal if the route does not serve downtown Boston, at or after the ending span-of-service time.
 If Table 5-2 does not specify an expected span of service for a mode or time period, that indicates that there is no respective standard and service hours are set based on demand.